 While you’ve anxiously been getting ready for the arrival of your baby, you might have forgotten one of the most important items to ensure their safety: getting vaccinated.

 All parents, grandparents, caretakers and anyone else in your family who plan on spending time with your new bundle of joy should make sure their vaccinations are up to date.

 Most newborns who catch preventable infections, such as whooping cough and influenza, caught them from inside the home.
 If someone in the household has a respiratory illness, other members are at risk for getting ill too.
 Researchers have identified siblings and parents as the most common source of preventable diseases, such as whooping cough infection in young infants, as well as grandparents, caregivers and friends of the family.

-“Newborns don’t yet have fully developed immune systems, making them particularly vulnerable to infections,” said Ruben Espinoza, MD, a pediatrician with Banner Health Clinic.
+“Newborns don’t yet have fully developed immune systems, making them particularly vulnerable to infections,” said Ruben Espinoza, MD, a pediatrician with Banner Children's.
 “When you get vaccinated, you are not only protecting your own health, but you are also helping form a protective barrier around the baby during their first few months of life when they are not yet fully protected.”

 If you plan on being around the new baby, Dr. Espinoza broke down the two most important vaccinations to get and when:

-DTaP or Tdap Vaccine
+DTaP or Tdap vaccine